liqd/adhocracy3/docs/roadmap.rst

 KPIs
 ++++

--   we've reduced the effort to set up new processes and organizations
+-   we can offer an initial set up of a new process and organization with little effort
 -   At least two persons feel comfortable configuring the adhocracy backend (#busfactor)
 -   we have a written strategy for onboarding of new developers